 Having a loved one to listen to their struggles and concerns can be helpful when eating a meal.
 Some guidelines for providing emotional support:

-- Use non-judgemental language and tone of voice.
+- Use non-judgmental language and tone of voice

 For more recovery tips during eating disorder treatment:

 - Eating Disorder Recovery Resources

 - 7 Motivational and Funny Videos to Lighten Your Day

 Meal support can be emotionally challenging for parents as well.
 It is essential to also get support for yourself during your child’s recovery.
 This can be in the form of individual or family psychotherapy, parent support groups, or a dietitian for yourself in addition to your child.